 Common Career Paths

-These engineers use the concepts and principles of computer science along with mathematical analysis to generate, test and assess the software applications and systems that make computers work.
+Software engineers use the concepts and principles of computer science along with mathematical analysis to generate, test, and assess the software applications and systems that make computers work.
 They are able to develop numerous types of software, including computer games and business applications.
-They must be extremely familiar with the theory of computing systems, the structure of software, and the nature and boundaries of hardware to make certain that the fundamental systems will function properly.
+Software engineers start with analyzing a user’s needs and then put together software to meet those demands.
+The above salary and employment growth figures were gathered from the BLS, and represent average incomes.

 - Expected Growth: 28%

 Network administrators are responsible for designing, implementing and supporting computer systems.
 They work with active network equipment such as routers, adaptors and cables to connect computers to a hub that in turn connects them to the Internet.
 Network administrators test the reliability and security of a network.
 They also fix broken equipment.
 At some companies, a network administrator will design and set up the networks as well.
 Figures above were provided by the BLS.